kernelci/kernelci-core/doc/collection-job.rst

  :resheader Location: Will point to the saved comparison results ID.

  :status 200: The request has been processed, saved results are returned.
- :status 201: The reuqest has been processed and created.
+ :status 201: The request has been processed and created.
  :status 400: JSON data not valid.
  :status 403: Not authorized to perform the operation.
  :status 404: Document not found.
  :status 415: Wrong content type.
  :status 422: No real JSON data provided.
  :status 500: Internal server error.
+ :status 503: Service maintenance.

  **Example Requests**